PanzerKunst/hoffice/windowsDevEnvSetup.markdown

 # PHP installation

-1. Download the x86 distro of PHP for windows, from [windows.php.net](http://windows.php.net/download/)
+1. Download the x86 non-TS distro of PHP for windows, from [windows.php.net](http://windows.php.net/download/)
 2. Extract it to `c:\ProgramFiles\php-5.6.3`
 3. Download and install the [VC redist for x86 platform](http://www.microsoft.com/en-us/download/details.aspx?id=30679)
 4. Run `C:\ProgramFiles\php-5.6.3>php-cgi.exe -b 127.0.0.1:9000` and check that it works

+# XDebug installation

+1. Download the x86 non-TS version of XDebug, from [www.xdebug.org/download.php](http://www.xdebug.org/download.php)
+2. Extract the DLL to `c:\ProgramFiles\php-5.6.3\ext`

+3. Open `php.ini`, and add the following below the extensions section:

+        [XDebug]
+        zend_extension="php_xdebug-2.2.6-5.6-vc11-nts.dll"

+4. Restart PHP, open the test.php page in a browser and check that the XDebug extension is loaded.

+5. Integrate with IntelliJ IDEA by following [these steps](https://www.jetbrains.com/idea/help/topicId318.html#d117177e294)

 # Apache HTTPD installation